mankindjnr/api-development/README.md

 alembic downgrade -1 # to undo the last migration alembic upgrade +2 # to upgrade to the next migration

+# use this two lines to generate the tables automatically - stress free
 alembic revision --autogenerate -m "all tables" # to create a migration file for all the tables alembic upgrade head # to upgrade to the latest migration
 ```